ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolAxes.rst

 -------------

-.. py:method:: find_in_axes_with_rate(self, epoch: typing.Any, axes: IVectorGeometryToolAxes) -> IAxesFindAxesWithRateResult
+.. py:method:: find_in_axes_with_rate(self, epoch: typing.Any, axes: IVectorGeometryToolAxes) -> AnalysisWorkbenchAxesFindInAxesWithRateResult
     :canonical: ansys.stk.core.vgt.IVectorGeometryToolAxes.find_in_axes_with_rate

     Find an angular velocity and orientation in the specified axes.